Health Indicator Report of Prediabetes

 Higher rates in the graph may indicate higher prevalence of prediabetes; however, higher rates may also mean that some local health districts have higher detection rates of prediabetes.

 NotesIn 2016, Utah BRFSS modified its methodology for age adjustment to increase precision of the estimates.
 With this change Utah data is more consistent with both the U.S. and other states using IBIS.
-Data used in graphs from 2011 forward have been updated to reflect this change. [[br]][[br]]Age-adjusted to U.S. 2000 standard population. *Use caution in interpreting.
-The estimate has a coefficient of variation >30% and is therefore deemed unreliable by Utah Department of Health standards.
+Data used in graphs from 2011 forward have been updated to reflect this change. [[br]][[br]]Age-adjusted to U.S. 2000 standard population.
+Prediabetes questions were not asked in Utah in 2015 or 2019.
 Prior to 2015 San Juan County was part of the Southeast Local Health District.
 In 2015 the San Juan County Local Health District was formed.
 Data reported are for all years using the current boundaries.

 Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health